 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms such as slavery, servitude, forced and compulsory labour and human trafficking, all of which exploit someone else for the purpose of personal or commercial gain.
 Fusion Lifestyle has a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in all its business dealings and relationships to ensure that modern slavery is not taking place in our business or supply chains.

-Fusion Lifestyle is a registered Charity with over 15 years of experience in the development and operation of diverse sports & leisure facilities around the UK.
+Fusion Lifestyle is a registered Charity with over 20 years of experience in the development and operation of diverse sports & leisure facilities around the UK.
 We work independently and in partnership with public and sporting bodies to provide recreational sport, health and fitness activities to the local community.
-We operate from 62 sites and service circa 19 million customer visits a year (2019).
+We operate from 62 sites and service millions of customer visits each year.

 Our supply chain